levovix0/yase/README.md

 ```
 type `h` for help

-# Differences of yase and mutator
+# Differences between yase and mutator
 * nodes (tetrons) in yase declared as
   ```nim
   type Node = ref object